Tomb of Yuya and Thuya

 The tomb of Yuya and Thuya, also known by its tomb number KV46, is the burial place of the ancient Egyptian noble Yuya and his wife Thuya, in the Valley of the Kings.
 They were the parents of Queen Tiye, the chief wife of Pharaoh Amenhotep III, Tutankhamun's grandfather.
 Their tomb was discovered in February 1905 by the Egyptologist James E. Quibell, excavating under the sponsorship of the American millionaire Theodore M. Davis.
 The tomb was robbed in antiquity but preserved a great deal of its original contents including chests, beds, chairs, a chariot, and numerous storage jars.
-Additionally, the riffled but undamaged mummies of Yuya and Thuya were found within their disturbed coffin sets.
+Additionally, the rifled but undamaged mummies of Yuya and Thuya were found within their disturbed coffin sets.
 Prior to the discovery of the tomb of Tutankhamun, this was considered to be one of the greatest discoveries in Egyptology.

 History

 Burial and robberies

 Yuya and Thuya were ancient Egyptian nobles who lived during the mid-Eighteenth Dynasty of Egypt's New Kingdom.
 The couple were from Akhmim, and held titles associated with the cult of the local god Min.
 Although non-royals, their daughter Tiye became the chief wife of Pharaoh Amenhotep III.
 They were buried in a private-style tomb in the Valley of the Kings.

 Their tomb was robbed in antiquity, most probably three times: a first time shortly after the closure of the tomb, and then twice during the construction of the adjacent tombs KV3 and KV4.
 During the first looting, only perishable products such as oil were removed; those that had gone rancid were left.
 The second and third times however the looters took most of the jewellery and linen not directly associated with the mummies.
 A small effort was made to restore order to the tomb after the robberies, with Thuya's body covered by a shroud, boxes refilled, and the breached blocking partially re-stacked.